sarahfuchi/Data-Science/Prediction (Classification)/README.md

 Decision trees are simple to understand usually.
 They can also be visualized.
 Data prep is quite easy compared to other methods.
 They can handle both numeric and categorical data.
 We can validate a model using tests.

-However, decision trees do not generalize data well, they do have tendency to memorize (overfitting).
+However, decision trees do not generalize data well, they do have a tendency to memorize (overfitting).
 Pruning can be used to overcome this issue.
 Small variations may impact the decision trees hugely.
 They can be biased if some classes dominate.

 DT before any after optimization: